Last Updated:

 The main purpose of the IP on Spatial Development Planning is to provide students with a learning experience on different planning contexts, to become familiar with different instruments and approaches, and to confront the problems and issues at hand.
 In particular, this learning experience is focused on achieving a critical understanding of: a) different urban redevelopment patterns and models; b) methodologies to evaluate the economic and social impact of these redevelopment projects at various scales; c) conceptual tools for the analysis of governance dynamics.

 Within this IP, two projects were prepared in 2007, related to two transformation areas in Milan.
 Three students from our Department participated in the IP workshop together with the coordinator Dr. Bahar Gedikli.
 Students worked in collaboration with other participant students; while the coordinators assumed the teaching duty.
 The first project involved the BICOCCA area, where the University of Milano-Bicocca is also located.
 The University have become a central part of a large redevelopment project informed by the “knowledge-city model”, where higher-education, R&D and cultural functions are mixed with advanced business services and high-quality residential units.
 The analysis of this project enables a critical appraisal of the development patterns set in motion by policies promoting the Knowledge–Based Society and their impact in the metropolitan area.
 The second project is on PARCO NORD, a 600 hectare green area along the northern border of the city of Milan and including portions of five minor municipalities of the metropolitan area.
 The park is managed by a Consortium of the municipalities involved and constitutes a successful example of collaboration at the inter-municipality level; while connecting adjacent municipalities this park plays a large role in providing opportunities for socially innovative initiatives which promote an inclusive and active fruition of green spaces (for example, urban vegetable gardens, well-equipped paths and facilities for educational purposes).
 In 2008, in addition to the two transformation areas studied in 2007, Manufattura Tabacchi was chosen as the third project area; the planning of a cultural district.
 Three students from our Department participated in the project.
-Next IP workshop is going to be held in Stockholm in 2010.
+Next IP workshop is held in Stockholm in 2010.

 Project coordinators: Asst.Prof.
 Dr. Bahar Gedikli